 Design for Sustainability

-Design for sustainability is an approach that put the well-being of people and the sustainability of the environment first.
+Design for sustainability is an approach that puts the well-being of people and the sustainability of the environment first.

-To date, sustainable design has generally been a reaction to global environmental crises, and focuses on resource efficiency.
-Whilst efficiency is important, growth in goods and services is consistently outpacing any efficiency gains.
-As a result, the net effect of sustainable design has been to simply improve the efficiency of rapidly increasing impacts.
+To date, sustainable design has generally been a reaction to global environmental crises, focusing on resource efficiency.
+Whilst efficiency is important, growth in goods and services consistently outpaces efficiency gains.
+As a result, the net effect of sustainable design has been to simply slow down rapidly increasing impacts.
 As the saying goes, being less bad is still bad.

 Sustainability, when it’s considered at all, is often tacked onto the design brief with other competing objectives – like profitability, customer satisfaction and market share – and this often leads to compromise and trade-offs.
 Design for Sustainability is a different approach where sustainability is the key objective overarching the others.
 In this case profitability and market share can’t overshadow sustainability, indeed they enhance it.